 Immy Lucas is an environmental social advocate and vegan expert.
 She primarily uses video to promote her message and partner with other like-minded creators.
-She maintains her personal brand, Sustainability Vegan, through her blog and YouTube page.
+She maintains her personal brand, Sustainability Vegan, through her YouTube page.

 Jen Brownlie is a lifestyle photographer and sustainable influencer who likes to promote eco-friendly outfits and home decor.
 She loves DIY projects with recycled items, as well as fashion brands that only use responsibly-sourced materials.

 Isaias Hernandez is known online as Queer Brown Vegan.
 As an educational creator, he guides his audience toward eco-friendly living through environmental justice, zero waste, and plant-based diets.

 Sabs is a vegan creator who loves crafts, thrift fashion, and farmers markets.
 She considers herself an intersectional environmentalist, meaning that true sustainability means supporting all people groups while protecting the planet.

 Bea Johnson occupies a living space of less than 200 square feet and has been “trash free” for more than ten years.
 Her zero waste lifestyle has sparked interest in her as an author and motivational speaker on environmental justice.

 Tolmeia (Tolly) Gregory is a prolific GIF creator with a passion for protecting the planet and informing others on true sustainable practices.
 She is also known for exposing fashion brands guilty of greenwashing.

 Elizabeth Teo is an environmental educator who partners with brands to help them craft impactful messages on sustainability.
 She also uses her blog and social media to inform her audience about eco-friendly living.